for secondary schools

 Adventure + Data = Answers!

 Inspire your KS3 pupils with this lively perspective on mathematics.
 At PGL, learning maths is all about collecting data, applying theories and making the subject relevant and real.
-Using our ICT facilities, students collect data from some of their adventure activity sessions and employ mathematics to analyse and interpret it.
+Whilst on the activity bases, students collect data from some of their sessions and employ mathematics to analyse and interpret it.

 A rope-based activity produces the opportunity to collect data which can then be turned into a presentation showing how pulse rates change during the activity.